Dale Hodges Park self-guided walk

 Follow the tour on Google Maps

-From the parking lot off 52nd St. N.W., it is a short walk to the entrance of Dale Hodges Park.
+From the parking lot off 52nd St. N.W., the entrance of Dale Hodges Park is located on the Bow River Pathway.
 For your safety and for the protection of the vegetation and wildlife, we ask that you stay on the designated trails as you explore this park.

 Walking directions

-Find the Bow River Pathway entrance to the west of the parking lot and walk about 30 – 35 meters to stop at the Bowmont Park viewpoint and take in the scenery.
+Find the Bow River Pathway entrance to the west of the parking lot and walk about 30 – 35 meters to stop at the Dale Hodges Park viewpoint and take in the scenery.

-The Bowmont Park viewpoint is a great stop to look out over the Bow River.
+The Dale Hodges Park viewpoint is a great stop to look out over the Bow River.
 On warm summer days, small boats, kayaks, and canoes will likely move through the waters.
 Many bird species, such as Canada Geese, Mallard ducks, and various gulls, frequent this area.

 Did you know that Calgary is the summer home to 16 different species of gulls?
 A few common gulls on the river are the Ring-billed gull, California gull and Franklin's gull.
 Under the water, fish species use this area of the Bow River to spawn.
 Rainbow Trout, Brown Trout, Mountain Whitefish and Burbot are common.